jackstapleton/rdb-autoscaling/whitepaper.md

 First we just want to see the cluster in action so we can see how it behaves.
 To do this we will run the cluster with `t3a.micro` instances.
-These are only 1GB in size so we should see the cluster scaling out quite quickly.

-The market will not generate data evenly throughout the day in the hypothetical example we used in the [Auto Scaling Section](#auto-scaling) above.
+In the [Auto Scaling the RDB](#auto-scaling-the-rdb) section above, data is distributed evenly throughout the day.
-Generally the data volumes will be highly concentrated while the markets are open and quite sparse otherwise.
+This will not be the case in most of our systems as data volumes will generally be highly concentrated between market open and close.
-To simulate this as closely as possible we will generate data in volumes with the distribution below.
+To simulate this as closely as possible we will generate data following the distribution below.

 | ![Data Volume Distribution](ref/img/SimDataVolumes.png) |
 |---|
 | Figure 2.1: Simulation Data Volume Distribution |

+In this simulation we will aim to send in 6GB of data of mock trade and quote data.
+The peak data volume will be almost 1GB of data per hour (15% of the daily data) .
+The `t3a.micro` instances only have 1GB of RAM so we should see the cluster scaling out quite quickly while markets are open.

 The behavior of the cluster was monitored using Cloudwatch metrics.
 Each RDB server published the results of the Linux `free` command.